Jay-Farrow/Jay-Farrow/README.md

 ## GIS Projects

-- My GIS Projects are located in this repository ().
+- My GIS Projects can be seen at my portfolio website - ()
-- My ArcPy GIS scripts are located in this repository ().